NOTE from TERRY:

 A balanced approach is best.
 I recommend looking for a boswellia extract that is standardized so that you’re getting at least 10 percent AKBA and virtually no beta-boswellic acids.
 This way, you get a true, complete boswellia with all of the good components you need (but not at artificially high levels) with none of the potentially dangerous amounts of beta-boswellic acid.

 Frankincense – Balance Cortisol Levels

-Another natural medicine from boswellia is frankincense oil.
+In addition to resin extracts, boswellia is also the source of an essential oil - frankincense oil.
 It is the subject of intensive scientific study for a variety of health applications.

 You Can Overcome Fibromyalgia

 I know from personal experience that FM/CFS are frustrating conditions.
-It’s not unusual for people to try many approaches before discovering the one the works best for them.
+It’s not unusual for people to try many approaches before discovering the one that works best for them.

 But don’t give in to despair and hopelessness.
 The start of the road back to better health is found in the proper application of clinically validated nutrients and botanicals, a review of the SHINE® protocol, and sensible exercise.
 Activity is critical for a mentally and physically healthy life and outlook, and will be much easier to do once your energy levels increase with treatment!

 I have treated thousands of people with this illness, and I do both in-person and phone consultations with people worldwide.
 (See contact information in bio).
 Research and clinical experience have shown that 85 percent of people improve significantly, and usually markedly, with the proper treatment.